Perl-SDL3/Alien-SDL3.pm/README.md

 # Prerequisites

-Prior to building and installing the SDL3 libraries on Linux and macOS systems, certain development dependencies must be present.
+Prior to building and installing  on Linux and macOS systems, certain development dependencies must be present.

-On Linux, this typically involves installing development packages for essential build tools such as gcc, make, and autoconf.
-Additionally, the X11 development libraries (libx11-dev), or Wayland development libraries (libwayland-dev), along with their associated dependencies, are required for windowing and input.
+### `SDL3`

-On macOS, Xcode Command Line Tools, which include clang and make, are essential.
-Furthermore, Homebrew or a similar package manager is often used to install dependencies such as pkg-config.
-These dependencies ensure that the base SDL3 library can be correctly compiled and linked against the required system resources.
+The X11 or Wayland development libraries are required on Linux, \*BSD, etc.

-### `SDL_mixer`
+### `SDL2_mixer`

-These are required for building `SDL_mixer` for audio mixing support:
+These are required for building `SDL2_mixer` for audio mixing support:

 Linux (Debian/Ubuntu):